 Funding

 Funding for the project comes from the city’s Capital Investment Program and the King County Flood Control Zone District.
-The estimated cost is $460,000.
+The estimated cost of preliminary engineering is $600,000.